 - Assistance filing a claim

 - Advice on how to prove your disability

 - Appealing at higher levels

 - Filing for a federal court review if necessary

-Overall, working with a SSDI attorney improves your chances of having your claim approved.
-Very few claims are initially approved so you need a skilled Charlotte, NC SSDI lawyer who will fight for you over the months and years to get the benefits you deserve.
+Overall, working with an SSDI attorney improves your chances of having your claim approved.
+Very few claims are initially approved so you need a skilled Charlotte NC SSDI lawyer who will fight for you over the months and years to get the benefits you deserve.

 For more information on how to handle your SSDI, call Ted A. Greve & Associates, P.A. for a free consultation.